-NOTE: If you are applying as a consortium, please complete and attach a Demonstrate Effective to the Consortium.
+NOTE: If you are applying as a consortium, please complete and attach a Demonstrate Effective to the Consortium with the performance data for each organization within the consortium.
 Eligibility will be determined for each individual entity, and all entities must be eligible for the consortium to be eligible.